Events and Entertainment Management course

 • The Nigerian Diaspora Direct Investment Summit

 I can boldly say that I have a long list of events that I have helped to plan and execute over the years, and there is that distinct flavour and colour in anything I am part of, as most of the time my passion and enthusiasm for the industry comes to light through the delivery of good quality events people always enjoy and appreciate.

 The Nigerian Diaspora Direct Investment Summit was another big three day event which involved attendees from different parts of the world.
 It was a successful outing of top government officials, Multinational and private companies, it was an event I felt very proud to be a part of the organising committee.

 What have you enjoyed the most on your journey as a student at GSM London?

 Project Placement Design and Implementation is one module I enjoyed last semester where I learnt about crowdfunding which is a process of raising awareness and funds towards a chosen cause or charity.
 All the various platforms available and how to identify which one best suits the purpose of the cause or charity.
 I see this as value added to my fountain of knowledge as I am quite passionate about charitable causes, and now I have a wider Idea knowledge and understanding of how to support any charity of my choice.

-I have always maintained that education is key to the development of all individuals, there is no age limit or set out time, if you set your mind to it you can do it and achieve excellence, and there is no better place to do it but GSM London as it prepares you for the journey ahead in your chosen career, It is an institution with no age barrier, no cultural or race discrimination.
-The place to discover your potentials and use it to your maximum benefit.
+I have always maintained that education is key to the development of all individuals, there is no age limit or set out time.
+If you set your mind to it you can do it and achieve excellence and there is no better place to do it than GSM London as it prepares you for the journey ahead in your chosen career.
+It is an institution with no age barrier, no cultural or race discrimination.
+The place to discover your potentials and use it to your benefit.